-We own numerous issued patents and pending patent applications that relate to our r-SNM System and several issued patents and patent applications were licensed from AMF in 2013 pursuant to the License Agreement.
-As of December 31, 2019, we wholly owned 25 issued U.S. patents and 65 issued foreign patents, and 18 pending U.S. patent applications and 51 pending foreign patent applications.
-We also license from AMF 29 issued U.S. patents and three pending U.S. patent applications, as well as 58 issued foreign patents and 14 pending foreign patent applications.
-Issued patents owned or used by us will expire between 2021 and 2039.
+We own numerous issued patents and pending patent applications that relate to our products and several issued patents and patent applications were licensed from AMF in 2013 pursuant to the License Agreement.
+As of December 31, 2020, we own 32 issued U.S. patents and 89 issued foreign patents, and 19 pending U.S. patent applications and 41 pending foreign patent applications.
+We also license from AMF 30 issued U.S. patents and three pending U.S. patent applications, as well as 65 issued foreign patents and 10 pending foreign patent applications.
+Issued patents owned or used by us will expire between 2021 and 2040.

-Our patents may not have, and any of our pending patent applications that mature into issued patents may not include, claims with a scope sufficient to adequately protect our r-SNM System, or any additional features we develop for our r-SNM System or any new products.
-Other parties may have developed technologies that may be related to or competitive with our r-SNM System, and, may have filed, or may file, patent applications, and, may have received, or may receive patents, that overlap or conflict with our patent applications, either by claiming the same methods or devices or by claiming subject matter that could dominate our patent position.
+Our patents may not have, and any of our pending patent applications that mature into issued patents may not include, claims with a scope sufficient to adequately protect our products, or any additional features we develop for our products or any new products.
+Other parties may have developed technologies that may be related to or competitive with our products, and, may have filed, or may file, patent applications, and, may have received, or may receive patents, that overlap or conflict with our patent applications, either by claiming the same methods or devices or by claiming subject matter that could dominate our patent position.
 The patent positions of medical device companies, including our patent position, may involve complex legal and factual questions, and therefore, the scope, validity and enforceability of any patent claims that we may obtain cannot be predicted with certainty.
 Patents, if issued, may be challenged, deemed unenforceable, invalidated or circumvented.
 Proceedings challenging our patents could result in either loss of the patent, or denial of the patent application or loss or reduction in the scope of one or more of the claims of the patent or patent application.
 In addition, such proceedings may be costly.
 Thus, any patents that we may own may not provide any protection against competitors.
-Furthermore, an adverse decision may result in a third party receiving a patent right sought by us, which in turn could affect our ability to commercialize our r-SNM System.
+Furthermore, an adverse decision may result in a third party receiving a patent right sought by us, which in turn could affect our ability to commercialize our products.

 Though an issued patent is presumed valid and enforceable, its issuance is not conclusive as to its validity or its enforceability and it may not provide us with adequate proprietary protection or competitive advantages against competitors with similar products.
-Competitors could purchase our r-SNM System and attempt to replicate some or all of the competitive advantages we derive from our development efforts, circumvent or design around our patents, or develop and obtain patent protection for more effective technologies, designs or methods.
+Competitors could purchase our products and attempt to replicate some or all of the competitive advantages we derive from our development efforts, circumvent or design around our patents, or develop and obtain patent protection for more effective technologies, designs or methods.
 We may be unable to prevent the unauthorized disclosure or use of our technical knowledge or trade secrets by consultants, suppliers, vendors, former employees and current employees.
 In addition, third parties may create new products or methods that achieve similar results without infringing upon patents we own.
 If these developments were to occur, it could have an adverse effect on our sales or market position.
 The laws of some foreign countries do not protect our proprietary rights to the same extent as the laws of the United States, and we may encounter significant problems in protecting our proprietary rights in these countries.